EmmaShedden/logm-standard-brownian-motion/README.md

 - Implementations of useful algorithms (Python, MATLAB) which our simulations rely on for efficiency over naive approaches.
     - Tests of these implementations against standard library implementations in Scikit and Numpy.
     - These are for learning purposes; the standard library functions are used in our simulation code.
+- All installation and usage instructions start in the command line at the top level of this repository.

 ## Installation